taylorak/100-days-of-code/log.md

 **Thoughts:** Should have checked that I had all the necessary items for connecting with my raspberry pi.
 Need to get some wires and a button before continuing with my pizza button.

+### Day 6: January 7, 2017

+**Today's Progress**: Skipped a few days because I moved to a new apartment in Washington.
+Worked on learning more python basics and data structures.

+**Thoughts:** Left a bunch of my raspberry pi stuff in Hawaii and my internet has not been set up in my new apartment.
+Was really busy but I managed to work in a little time to at least play with python.